How To Add Shadow To Product Photography In Photoshop

 So that’s the basic principles behind adding a shadow to a product image.
 It may take a bit of practice until you are comfortable creating Shadows.
 But once you have mastered it you will be able to create a number of Shadows very quickly.

-We are a professional product photo editing service.
-We work with businesses across the globe perfecting their images for eCommerce websites.
+We are a professional eCommerce photo editing service.
+We work with businesses across the globe perfecting their images for your online store.